Joe Williams (Irish footballer)

 Joseph Williams (4 November 1907 – 18 January 1987) was an Irish footballer.

+Career

 A fullback, he joined Shamrock Rovers in 1934 from Bray Unknowns F.C. where he had played since 1929.
 During his time at Glenmalure Park he made the centre-half position his own.

 Williams won one international cap for the Republic of Ireland national football team against Norway in a World Cup qualifier at the Ullevaal Stadion on 10 of October 1937.

-Williams had a benefit game at Dalymount Park on 10 April 1940..
+Williams had a benefit game at Dalymount Park on 10 April 1940.

 In March 1957, Williams was flown to the US to take part in a This Is Your Life special for Maureen O'Hara, as Williams was her favourite Rovers player.
 He presented her with an autographed soccer ball from the team.